natesampo/ML-Tron/README.md

 # PercepTRON
 We hate losing at Tron.
 To remedy this, we  developed an evolutionary machine learning algorithm to lose Tron for us.

 This project was done as project for a machine learning course at Olin College.
+To play a game with our trained bot, clone this repository and run ```python agent_test.py``` with Python 3.7 or newer.
+You may need to ```pip install pygame```.

 ## What a NEAT algorithm